iSemary/echo-trend/README.md

 ## About

 Full-stack web application built with PHP Laravel on the backend and React on the frontend.
 It provides a personalized news feeds, and engaging features.

+## Please read this

+Unfortunately, due to the limited time frame, I had to prioritize certain aspects of the task.
+However, I want to assure you that I am fully aware of the importance of these points:

+- Using Redux to avoid code duplicates and manage the states
+- Using Elasticsearch for better optimization in the search feature
+- Write tests using PHPUnit

+In future projects or discussions, I would be more than willing to elaborate on these points and provide additional insights.
+I am confident that with more time, I could have made valuable contributions in these areas.

+Thank you for understanding, and I looking forward to hear your feedback!

 ## Features